NREL/HPC/Systems/Vermillion/vermillion.md

     vs-login-1
     vs-login-2

+You may connect directly to a login node, but they may be cycled in and out of the pool.
+If a node is unavailable, try connecting to another login node or the `vs.hpc.nrel.gov` round-robin option.

 ---
 ## Building code

-Note that the login nodes are core and memory constrained and your `/home/$USER` directory is **limited to 5GB**.

-To build your projects, start an interactive job on an appropriately sized node/partition.
+Don't build or run code on a login node.
+Login nodes have limited CPU and memory available.
+Use a compute or GPU node instead.
+Simply start an interactive job on an appropriately provisioned node and partition for your work and do your builds there.
+Similarly, build your projects under `/projects/your_project_name/` as home directories are **limited to 5GB** per user.

 ---

 <!---
 //
 NOTE:
-There are actually 8 GPU nodes.
-Two are currently unavailable.
+There are actually 31 GPU nodes.
+Three are currently out of service and the other 21 are being provisioned.
 //
 ---!>